robolectric/deckard-maven/README.md

 ## Setup

+*Note: These instructions assume you have a [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed.*

 To start a new Android project:

 1. Install the [Android SDK](http://developer.android.com/sdk/index.html).
 On Mac OS X with [Homebrew](http://brew.sh/) just run: